 "I'm just glad I grew up in Homer," Daugherty said.

 His older sister, Shari Daugherty, praised the jury for its consideration.

-"I'm thrilled that the process worked and these people worked so hard and came to the verdict they did," she said.
+"I'm thrilled that the process worked and these people (the jurors) worked so hard and came to the verdict they did," she said.

 Taylor said Daugherty has already served eight months at Wildwood Pretrial Facility awaiting trial.
 Daugherty has a sentencing hearing on March 26, and Taylor said he hoped Judge Huguelet would sentence him to time served and probation.